 to view jewelry styles by century.
 Notice that many Renaissance and Medieval jewelry styles were repeated over many years.
 Since Victorian jewelry had similar designs, many of my Renaissance jewelry pieces are also appropriate for that era.

 Medieval jewelry and Renaissance Tudor jewelry covered a broad range of materials.
 Pearls in necklaces, brooches, earrings and collars of office were obviously the most popular jewelry component for both men and women.
 From early years when mainly cabochon stones were used, jewelers gradually began using cameos, simply faceted stones with table cut, opals, pearls of all sizes (usually round) and round or lightly faceted gemstone beads.
 Favored gemstones were rubies, sapphires, emeralds and diamonds.
 However, diamonds did not have the sparkle of today's multi-faceted stones.
 Chains were also popular for men and women.
 Some were worn to designate an office held by the wearer, or a station in society.

 Though there is not much evidence, we can assume that Medieval jewelry and Renaissance jewelry for the lower classes was much simpler and made of easily found materials such as wood, shells, bone, seeds and roughly worked metal.

 Medieval jewelry and Tudor jewelry styles have become even more popular due to "The Tudors" and "Reign" series on television, the movies "Elizabeth", "Elizabeth: The Golden Age" and other period movies.
 It is worn by faire and festival participants, but also with contemporary clothing.
-My jewelry has been purchased for many stage productions, the movies "There Will Be Blood" and Indiana Jones and The Kingdom of The Crystal Skull, the new Fantasy Land Disney World, the Metropolitan Opera in NYC and by many participants in Renaissance faires.
+My jewelry has been purchased for many stage productions, the movies "There Will Be Blood" and Indiana Jones and The Kingdom of The Crystal Skull, a well known theme park, the Metropolitan Opera in NYC and by many participants in Renaissance faires.